Cadillac Series 70

 The Cadillac Series 70 (models 70 and 75) is a full-size V8-powered series of cars that were produced by Cadillac from the 1930s to the 1980s.
 It replaced the 1935 355E as the company's mainstream car just as the much less expensive Series 60 was introduced.
 The Series 72 and 67 were similar to the Series 75 but the 72 and 67 were produced on a slightly shorter and longer wheelbase respectively.
 The Series 72 was only produced in 1940 and the Series 67 was only produced in 1941 and 1942.
 For much of the postwar era, it was the top-of-the-line Cadillac, and was Cadillac's factory-built limousine offering.

-Production of the short wheelbase Series 70 ceased in 1938, but reappeared briefly as the relatively expensive Series 70 Eldorado Brougham 4-door hardtop from 1957 to 1958, while the long wheelbase Series 75 made a final appearance in the 1987 model year.
+Production of the short wheelbase Series 70 ceased in 1938, but reappeared briefly as the relatively expensive Series 70 Eldorado Brougham four-door hardtop from 1957 to 1958, while the long wheelbase Series 75 made a final appearance in the 1987 model year.

 1936–1937

-The 1936 Series 70 and 75 both had v-shaped windshield styles by Fleetwood.
+The 1936 Series 70 and 75 both had V-shaped windshield styles by Fleetwood.
 A narrower radiator shell was supported by the new louver style "Convex vee" grill.
 Headlights were mounted on the radiator shell.
 Parking lights were inside the headlights.
 Front fenders were new with a crease along the center line.
 The cowl vent was changed back to opening forward.
-There were built-in trunks on "touring" styles, town cars and 4-door convertibles.
-Coupes and 2-door convertibles had rumble seats plus a separate door for the spare tire at the extreme rear of the deck.
-All bodies now utilized the Fisher Turret Top.
+There were built-in trunks on "touring" styles, town cars and four-door convertibles.
+Coupes and two-door convertibles had rumble seats plus a separate door for the spare tire at the extreme rear of the deck.
+All bodies now featured the Fisher Turret Top.